'American Soil' Is Increasingly Foreign Owned

 Nationwide, Canadian investors own the most farmland.
 In Ohio, it's Germany, with 71,000 acres.

 On the southern central part of the state, John Trimmer manages 30,000 acres of corn and soybeans for German investors.
 He's been working with German families that have wanted to get into U.S. agriculture since the 1980s.
-"They started to buy land in Iowa and Minnesota," Trimmer explains, "but right when they started then [Iowa and Minnesota] passed state laws which restricted foreign ownership."
+"They started to buy land in Iowa and Minnesota," Trimmer explains, "but right when they started, [Iowa and Minnesota] passed state laws which restricted foreign ownership."

-'None of them have an interest in the farm'
+"None of them have an interest in the farm."

 Instead, the Germans turned to Ohio.